ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

 First, we need to implement two mandatory hooks, the :py:func:`HOOK_INITIALIZE <alfasim_sdk.hook_specs.initialize>` and the :py:func:`HOOK_FINALIZE <alfasim_sdk.hook_specs.finalize>`

-With them it's possible to initialize any custom data (to store any important information) for internal use.
-Also it's needed to load and unload the |sdk| API, in which will allows the plugin to use the API in any implemented `hook`.
+With them it is possible to initialize any custom data (to store any important information) for internal use.
+Also it is needed to load and unload the |sdk| API, in which will allows the plugin to use the API in any implemented `hook`.

 .. rubric::  Implementation of :file:`myplugin.cpp`